manikpandita23/ClusterCraft/README.md

 ### It works by:

-First staring with K initial cluster centroids (representative points).
+- First starting with *k* initial cluster centroids (representative points).
 (Initialization step)

-Then it assigns each data point to the nearest centroid, forming clusters.
+- Assign each data point to the nearest centroid, forming clusters.
 (Assignment step)

-After which it recalculate the centroids by taking the mean of data points in each cluster.
+- After which it recalculates the centroid position by taking the mean of data points in each cluster.
 (Updating step)

-Then it repeat last 2 steps (Assignment and Updating) until centroids no longer change significantly.
+- Repeat last 2 steps (Assignment and Updating) until centroids no longer change significantly.
 (Iteration step and stopping condition)

-Finally, we get K clusters with data points grouped by similarity.
+- Finally, we get *k* clusters with data points grouped by similarity.

 ## Algorithm Implementation
 First we got the image and cluster number as input and then implement the algorithm by following process: